-The Metrics Engine provides collection and storage of performance data for a set of UnboundID Directory, Proxy, and Synchronization Servers.
+The Metrics Engine provides collection and storage of performance data for a set of UnboundID Identity Data Store, UnboundID Identity Proxy, UnboundID Identity Data Sync, and UnboundID Identity Broker servers.
 The current value of some of this data is accessible via LDAP at cn=monitor on the monitored servers.
-Each monitored server collects and locally stores a limited history of performance data.
+Each monitored server collects and locally stores a limited history of performance data through the use of the Stats Collector plug-in.
 This history is organized into time-contiguous blocks available via LDAP at cn=metrics.